c2vi/victorinix/docs/ideas.md

 - chris-titus's windows toolbox
 - atlasOS
 - a quick run openvpn, wireguard, ....
-- nix-ls and run-appimage (a way to run normal linux binaries)
+- nix-ld and run-appimage (a way to run normal linux binaries)
 - binfmt_misc registrations (with qemu but also winvm and macos vms)
 - reverse wifi acces point
     - image on raspberry
+- xserver
+    - run as a window of another x-server
+    - run and render directly to gpu device
+    - run and render as a framebuffer in a file
+    - run as a http server, that views the contents
+    - run as a vnc server
+    - run on another tty
+- alpine build image
+    - runs an alpine image, where you can instantly start building an alpine package (and aports checked out)
+    - maybe other distros

 ## The reverse wifi acces point problem
 You should be able to: `vic flash reverse-wifi-acces-point -s wifi-ssid=my-wifi,wifi-psk=supersecret /dev/mmcblk0`, stick the sdcard into a pi and it works.